 Pennsylvania State Law mandates that all dogs 3 months of age or older must be licensed.
 You can either print out one of the following license applications and send or bring it to the Treasurer’s office in Mifflintown, or buy your dogs’ licenses online.
 Either way, dog licenses must be purchased by January 1st of each year no matter when the license was purchased the previous year.

-Dog licenses for 2016 are now on sale at the Treasurer’s office, MK Sales in Mifflintown, Schlegel Groceries in Thompsontown, and Oriental Store in Oriental.
-2017 Dog Licenses will go on sale December 1, 2016.
+Dog licenses for 2017 are now on sale at the Treasurer’s office, MK Sales in Mifflintown, Schlegel Groceries in Thompsontown, and Oriental Store in Oriental.

 Notice: In order to obtain a lifetime license your dog needs to be tattooed or micro-chipped as a means of permanent identification.
 A Permanent Identification Verification Form must be completed before a Lifetime Dog License will be issued.
 This is a signed statement from your dog’s veterinarian indicating that the animal has been permanently identified.
 Please be sure the BV number is included as it is required to be able to complete the license application.

 Juniata County Treasurer, 26 North Main Street, P.O.
 Box 68, Mifflintown, PA 17059

 Call us at 717-436-7742 if you have any questions.

 Bring your personal identification when you apply for your dog’s license.
 If you are a senior citizen aged 65 or older or if you have a disability, make sure to bring your proof of age or disability.